WHO ARE HEART TO HEART ANYWAY..?

 THE DIRECTOR ONE

 Co-founder and resident director at Heart to Heart, Joe Ball's primary focuses as a director are immersive and community theatre projects, forum theatre, new writing and seeking to engage audiences with political and sociological thinking through theatrical experience.
 He cut his teeth working with immersive specialists Punchdrunk theatre in 2007 on their prolific sell-out show "Masque of The Red Death" at Battersea Arts Centre, where Joe has been a regular performer since his teens.
 He has since directed many immersive performances, and is an associate director at High Rise Theatre, who he directed in Arts Council funded show "Big Smother" and has enjoyed critical acclaim for a number of his productions.
 He has worked extensively in schools nationally delivering Theatre In Education performances and workshops, and with theatre company Demonstrate! who deliver dance led participatory arts programmes for children on the autistic spectrum and/or with complex and profound disabilities.
 He has also run workshops for children and young people alongside a number of his commercial theatre projects, including "The Concrete Jungle Book", which focused on the plight of young people affected by immigration and homelessness, and "Early Days (of A Better Nation)", a political show which re-imagining the formation of society.
 He is also an associate director at Co-Lab Theatre, who deliver bespoke corporate immersive experiences.
+His latest venture has been with Exit Productions Limited to find out more click here:

 Heart to Heart have previously been commissioned to create performance by Camden Clinical Commissioning Group, and have a number of projects, including theatre groups for service users, topical commissioned pieces and Forum theatre performances in various stages of development with a number of Mental Health Trusts and community interest companies across London.